 The Next Generation Team

 Star Trek wasn’t just a story about Captain Kirk and Spock.
-TNG had a lot of great episodes in their seven-season run and the series grew as it went along and delivered some great cliffhangers.
+TNG had a lot of great episodes in its seven-season run and the series grew as it went along and delivered some great cliffhangers.
 It introduced us to a captain who is not just a man of action, but also a diplomat.
-It also had a greater diversity of the cast than the Original Series.
-We got to see several characters actually developing and maturing both in their careers and personal lives, Geordi and Worf changed positions from Ops and Navigation officers to department heads.
-We also saw Worf becomes a family person and lose his Klingon heritage.
+It also had a greater diversity of cast than the Original Series.
+We got to see several characters developing and maturing both in their careers and personal lives, Geordi and Worf changed positions from Ops and Navigation officers to department heads.
+We also saw Worf becomes a family person and loses his Klingon heritage.
 Data progressed down the Pinocchio path and became more human-like.
 We didn’t get to see those types of developments in The Original Series crew during their run.

 Star Wars vs Star Trek: Seven of Nine or Jyn Erso?

 Highly popular among 16–30 male fans, this blonde in a skintight catsuit was once a Borg drone.
 She was liberated by the crew of the USS Voyager and became a part of it.
 Having a former borg aboard allowed a whole bunch of new story arcs.
 Also, Seven’s continuing attempts to fit in with a human crew enabled the writers to comment on human society in very interesting ways.
 Seven of Nine was a believable character that had physical strengths and a believable personality that was consistent throughout the whole show.

 Unlike your typical Jedis/rebels, Jyn Erso was never really interested in being the hero, but her character develops and she steps up in the end when needed to and saves the rebellion.
 She was the child of rebels whose parents were both killed before her eyes by the Empire.
 After that, she became bitter and felt abandoned by everyone.
 Rogue One is Jyn’s journey back to believing in the hope her parents tried to bring to the darkness of the empire.